 Lay your damp knitting right-side up on the your blocking surface and gently nudge the piece to your finished measurements.

-If you’re using the Knitter’s Block, place the gingham cloth onto the assembled tiles so it will be under your knitting.
+If you’re using the Knitter’s Block, place the Check Your Gauge Cloth onto the assembled tiles so it will be under your knitting.
 Each check measures approximately 1" square.
 Lay your damp knitting RS up onto the checked cloth and use the checks as a guide to get your correct finished measurements.

 Pin the knitted item around the edges, placing the pins at an angle, with the top of the pin pointing away from the garment.
 Place the first pin in the top center, moving to the bottom center as you pin the piece to the correct length.
 Next, pin your work to the correct width (if blocking a sweater, start with the bust width).
 Fill in around the edges, always referring to your finished measurements.